korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_18_WorkingWithDatabases/README.md

 and to restrict what your clients are allowed to do.
 Because of this, you might find that most of your JDBC work will be done with requests to stored procedures.
-Java supports the execution, and retrieval of results from these code segments, with a special kind of statement, named the **CallableStatement**.
+Java supports the execution and retrieval of results from these code segments, with a special kind of statement, named the **CallableStatement**.
 Like a **PreparedStatement**,